euroscipy/www.euroscipy.org/content/pages/2019/venue.md

 See also the [location at Google Maps](https://goo.gl/maps/qTCWw8cEdoN2)

-### Accomodation
+### Accommodation

 Here are some hotels you may consider.
 They are all at less than 20 minutes walk to the venue.
-It is an area a bit expensive for hotels, we
+It is an area a bit expensive for hotels.

 **Hostels:**